stan-his/DeepFMPO/README.md

 ## Requirements

-The program is written in Python 2.7 and requires the following python libraries:
+The program is originally written in Python 2.7 but there is now a 3.6 version as well.
+The following Python libraries are required to run it:
 - rdkit
 - numpy
 - sklearn